cloudyluna/StardewValleyMods/DropSeedsAfterEating/README.md

 [`bugs`](https://www.nexusmods.com/stardewvalley/mods/27353?tab=bugs) or
 [`posts`](https://www.nexusmods.com/stardewvalley/mods/27353?tab=posts)
 page so I can update this documentation with that information and to let other users know about such potential issues in the future.
+This mod should with most other mods unless specified otherwise below.

-### Compatible with
+### Compatible with multiplayer?

-- `Multiplayer`: Untested.
+Untested.

-- Should work with most mods.

 ### Incompatible with